MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint/scenarios-sharepoint-form-from-scratch.md

 ## Step 6 - Add the capability to search and select item

-1. Insert a **Text input** control to the canvas, and move it below the drop-dwon.
+1. Insert a **Text input** control to the canvas, and move it below the drop-down.

     ![Insert text input control](./media/scenarios-sharepoint-form-from-scratch/insert-text-input.png "Insert text input control")